 “The AIC warmly welcomes the launch of this government consultation on gene editing in crops and livestock.
-We have long sought to support sustainable modern commercial agriculture in the UK, and this is the opportunity for our members to put forward their views on this development in technology.
+We have long sought to support sustainable modern commercial agriculture in the UK, and this is the opportunity for our members to put forward their views on this development.
 We would encourage the industry at large to respond.”

 EU legislation controlling the use of GMOs was retained in the UK at the end of the transition period, after December 31, 2020.
 This retained legislation requires that all GE organisms are classified as GMOs irrespective of whether they could be produced by traditional breeding methods.

 The UK's Department of Food, Rural Affairs and the Environment (Defra) said it is its view that organisms produced by GE or by other genetic technologies should not be regulated as GMOs if they could have been produced by traditional breeding methods.

 “Leaving the EU provides an opportunity to consult on the implications of addressing this issue.
 We recognize there is a spectrum of opinions on these topics, and we are consulting to provide an opportunity for all views to be shared."

 Speaking at the Oxford Farming Conference, where the consultation was launched, UK environment secretary, George Eustice, said: